GeideaSolutions/iOS-SDK/README.md

 Connect iOS framework:
      To connect iOS framework to your iOS application you should:

-1. Drag GeideaPaymentSDK.framework to your Frameworks folder
+1. Drag GeideaPaymentSDK.XCFramework to your Frameworks folder ( Preferred)
-    1. OR    Drag GeideaPaymentSDK.XCFramework to your Frameworks folder (Swift App)
+     1. OR   Drag GeideaPaymentSDK.framework to your Frameworks folder )
 2. Add it your target: General -> Frameworks, Libraries and and Embedded Content.
 3. Choose “Embed & Sign” option on Embed tab
 4. If your application is Objective C app perform an additional step: Build settings -> Build Options -> Always Embed Swift Standard Libraries set YES